-The Director of Resources as Chief Finance Officer Responsibilities
+The Head of Finance's Responsibilities

-As the Chief Finance Officer, I am responsible for the preparation of the authority's Statement of Accounts in accordance with the proper practices as set out in the CIPFA/LASAAC 2018/19 Code of Practice on Local Authority Accounting in Great Britain (referred to as "the Code").
+As Head of Finance, I am responsible for the preparation of the authority's Statement of Accounts in accordance with the proper practices as set out in the CIPFA/LASAAC 2018/19 Code of Practice on Local Authority Accounting in Great Britain (referred to as "the Code").

 In preparing this Statement of Accounts, I have:-

-- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - · complied with the Code; - kept proper accounting records which were up-to-date; - taken reasonable steps for the prevention and detection of fraud and other irregularities.
+- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with the Code; - kept proper accounting records which were up-to-date; - taken reasonable steps for the prevention and detection of fraud and other irregularities.